 It can be easy to compare to other couples who seem blissfully in love, but remember sustainable love shows up in the hard times too, not just when life is going well.
 If you’re unsure of how to best show love to your partner, consider Gary Chapman’s 5 Love Languages for some ideas!

-My husband and I work at implementing all of these principles in our marriage and continue to build a solid foundation of healthy communication and sustainable love for each other.
+My husband and I work at implementing all of these principles in our marriage.
+We continue to build a solid foundation of healthy communication and sustainable love for each other.
 While it is not easy every day, the love is deeper.
 We highly recommend a couple of accessible Gottman resources such as the Marriage Minute and also a cool app to continue the conversation!

-Harmony Therapy Group is happy to offer support for any individual or couple who is looking to deepen their understanding of The Power of Love.
+Harmony Therapy Group is happy to offer support for any individual who is looking to deepen their understanding of The Power of Love in Relationships.
 Contact us here!